RedPanda4552/PandaPhishLists/README.md

-# DiscordPhishList
+# PandaPhishLists
-A list of phishing domains seen on Discord
+Lists of phishing or otherwise sus domains seen on Discord and elsewhere